The Phonetics Lab

 For more than half a century, the familiar Southern accent has been fading in Raleigh.
 Its disappearance has been so slow and so subtle that locals may not even have noticed.
 But for Robin Dodsworth, an associate professor in sociolinguistics at NC State, the decline tells the story of rapid social change across the urban South.

-The North Carolina State University Phonology Lab opened in 2013.
-It houses state-of-the-art equipment for studying the articulation, acoustics, and perception of speech, to address research questions in phonology, phonetics, language variation, and language change.
-The phonology lab is directed by Dr. Jeff Mielke and affiliated with the linguistics MA concentration within the Department of English.
+The North Carolina State University Phonetics Lab houses state-of-the-art equipment for studying the articulation, acoustics, and perception of speech, to address research questions in phonetics, phonology, language variation, and language change.
+The Phonetics Lab is directed by Dr. Jeff Mielke and affiliated with the Linguistics Program in the Department of English.

 - Recently published research